NEIGC 2017 Information Page

 GUIDEBOOKS.
 This year the guidebook will be in color, a slightly more expensive option, but a much better product.
-In addition, the entire guidebook as well as individual field guides for each of the trips will be available on-line for free download by early September (Link TBA!).
+In addition, the entire guidebook as well as individual field guides for each of the trips is available on-line for free download here:

 ACCOMODATIONS: Reserve early as it will be peak leaf-peeping season!
 For camping try Bethel Outdoor Adventure and Campground, otherwise the Bethel region Chamber of Commerce web site has many other roofed options.

 STUDENTS: NEIGC 2017 costs for students have been kept as low as possible to encourage their attendance (Student with/without Guidebook $35/$15; Student banquet $15).

 A1: LITHIUM-BORON-BERYLLIUM GEM PEGMATITES, OXFORD CO., MAINE: HAVEY AND MOUNT MICA PEGMATITES.